rmari/chochin/README.md

 color_palette = [ Qt.black, Qt.gray, (200,200,200,100), ... ]
 ```
 The number of colors is unlimited.
-Colors must be [Qt colors](http://qt-project.org/doc/qt-4.8/qcolor.html) or tuples (r,g,b,a).
+Colors can be [Qt colors](http://qt-project.org/doc/qt-4.8/qcolor.html) or tuples (r,g,b,a).

 <h2> Control commands </h2>